 - Prof. Nemy Banthia, Department of Civil Engineering, Faculty of Applied Science | speaker info and presentation details

 - Prof. Dominic McIver Lopes, Department of Philosophy, Faculty of Arts | speaker info and presentation details

 - Prof. Natalie Strynadka, Department Biochemisty & Molecular Biology, Faculty of Medicine | speaker info and presentation details

 Prof. Gail C. Murphy, Vice-President, Research & Innovation

-Prof. Gage Averill, Provost and Vice-President Academic pro tem for UBC Vancouver
+Prof. Gage Averill, Provost and Vice-President Academic for UBC Vancouver

 Speaker information and presentation details

-Tina Loo, Department of History, Faculty of Arts
+Dominic McIver Lopes, Department of Philosophy, Faculty of Arts